- Food and Cooking»

-How to Make Homemade Potato Chips
+How to Make Homemade Potato Chips on the Stove

-1. Prepare your potatoes and oil.
+1. Prepare your potatoes for cooking

 First, wash your potatoes and dry them thoroughly so that they don’t react with the oil splattering out everywhere.
 You can leave the skin on, but some people may choose to peel the potatoes first.
 It’s up to you.

 After you’ve dried the potatoes, add the olive oil to fill the saucepan about a quarter of the way full.
 You can use another type of cooking oil if you wish, such as peanut or vegetable oil, but olive oil (extra virgin) will always be healthier.

 Next comes the slicing of your potatoes.
 This is the most important step in the process because it will make or break the end result of your perfected – or failed – homemade potato chip.
 Make sure you slice each chip as thin as you can.
 One or two centimeters per slice is ideal.

 Once the oil in the saucepan has warmed up, you can do a trial run with one slice to test the heat.
-If your Guinea pig slice has charred immediately to a black piece of slivered coal, then turn down your element because your oil is way to hot.
+If your sample slice has charred immediately to a black piece of slivered coal, then turn down your element because your oil is way to hot.

-With your slotted spoon, remove your ‘test trail’ homemade potato chip once it has turned the perfect golden hue and place it on a paper towel.
+With your slotted spoon, remove your ‘test trail' potato chip once it has turned the perfect golden hue and place it on a paper towel.
 Add a dash of salt (or your preferred seasoning) and wait for it to cool for a minute.
 If it’s crispy all the way through then you’ve succeeded in frying your first homemade potato chip!

 Drop each slice in separately so they don’t stick together and try frying about ten slices together.
 Be careful though.
 If you put too many slices in at once then it won’t work as well, unless you have a wider saucepan.